 All other nationalities

-The only airline with direct flights to/from Europe is TAP Air Portugal, which will involve routing through Lisbon (unless that is where you are flying from anyway).
+The only airlines with direct flights to/from Europe are TAP Air Portugal and, in a new service since 2020, the Mozambican national carrier, LAM, both of which route through Lisbon.
 Another reasonably direct option from certain European cities, including London, is Ethiopian Airlines, routing through Addis Ababa, or Kenya Airways, routing through Nairobi.

 Provided you arrive at the border with a visa, you should have no problem entering Mozambique overland, nor is there a serious likelihood of being asked about onward tickets, funds or vaccination certificates.
 About the worst you can expect at customs is a cursory search of your luggage.